 Freelance Ballet Dancers

-Freelance ballet dancers navigate a unique financial landscape with opportunities and uncertainties.
-Unlike company dancers, freelancers face less consistent pay due to the gig-based nature of their work, leading to significant income fluctuations and financial and life stability challenges.
+Freelance ballet dancers navigate a unique financial landscape, marked by both opportunities and uncertainties.
+Unlike company dancers, freelancers face less consistent pay due to the gig-based nature of their work, which leads to significant income fluctuations and challenges to financial stability and overall well-being.

-Despite financial and life instability, freelancing offers creative freedom and project flexibility.
+Despite financial and life instability, freelancing offers creative freedom and flexibility in projects.
 Many dancers pursue freelance job opportunities to boost their earnings when not contracted to a company.
 However, this path requires strong self-marketing skills and independent financial management.

 Income Variability